Working While Studying In Japan

 Want to work and study in Japan?

-On a student visa, with "Permission to engage in activities other than that permitted", you can work up to 28 hours a week, and up to 8 hours a day during designated school breaks (mainly Spring and Summer breaks).
-Once you finish your studies, please note that your student visa expires and you must return to your home country or extend it to further your studies.
+On a student visa, with permission, you can work up to 28 hours a week.
+Up to 8 hours a day during designated long school breaks (mainly Spring and Summer breaks).

-On a working holiday visa, you can work however long you wish, although your main aim should not be to work; you must have a clear plan to travel around Japan and work to cover your expenses.
+On a working holiday visa (only for eligible countries), you can work as many hours as you wish, although your main aim should not be to work; you must have plans to travel around Japan (e.g. no more than 3 months in one location) and work to cover your expenses.
+We can help recommend multiple locations.

-By working while studying, it is a great way to cover your living expenses (food + transport), practice your Japanese and involve yourself while living in Japan.
+By working while studying, it is a great way to offset your living expenses (food + transport), practice your Japanese and involve yourself in the community while living in Japan.
+Funds for tuition and accommodation must be available before going.

 The minimum that you can earn

-Keeping in mind this is the bare minimum; (language teaching, modelling, plus jobs with higher requirements pay much more).
-The average minimum wage (depending on the region) is about 800 yen.
+Keeping in mind the number below is the bare minimum; (language teaching, modelling, plus jobs with higher requirements pay more).
+The average minimum wage (changes slightly depending on the region) is approx 800 yen.
 Please don't directly compare this to your country's minimum wage; as the living costs differ too.
 The minimum wage in Tokyo (whether you are a foreign student or not) is 958 JPY/hour, as of October 2017.

-People who know little to no Japanese can start off cleaning, working in convenience stores, or even do private tutoring teaching your native language (more and more people want to learn a new language, for the upcoming Tokyo 2020 Olympics).
+People who know little to no Japanese can start off cleaning, working in supermarkets/factories preparing food such as bento boxes, or even do private tutoring, teaching your native language (more and more people want to learn a new language, for the upcoming Tokyo 2020 Olympics).

 - Can use your degree to work in Japan and get a work visa.